 The committee welcomes and encourages case study examples of excellence, as well as lessons learnt.
 All case studies will be considered.

 Site visits, panel sessions, or masterclasses

-Innovative HVAC&R design projects
+Innovative HVAC&R design projects or product manufacturing

 - Innovative HVAC&R installation projects

-- Innovative HVAC&R maintenance approaches
+- Innovative HVAC&R maintenance approaches.

 for more information.

 Other ideas will also be considered by the technical organising committee

 .
 The committee has the final say on accepted presentations.